Dental Crown Silver Spring, MD

 Will my dental insurance cover the cost of tooth crowns?

 Most dental insurance plans cover the cost of a dental crown.
 The procedure is necessary to maintain good oral health.
-Ask us about your financing options if you are using crowns as part of your cosmetic dental plan.
+Ask us about your financing options if you use crowns in your cosmetic dental plan.

 How long do dental crowns last?

 Dental crowns typically last between 5-15 years.
 Their life is dependent on many factors.
 The most important aspect is the patient’s oral care routine.
-If you practice good oral hygiene and visit your dentist regularly, it will be much more likely to last closer to 15 years or more.
+If you practice good oral hygiene and visit your dentist regularly, it will likely last closer to 15 years or more.

 Can a dentist whiten porcelain crowns?

 No. Dentists can not whiten porcelain crowns.
-The porcelain material does not stain easily or respond to whitening treatments the way tooth enamel does.
-Fortunately if you have an old stained crown, we can replace it with a high-quality modern crown.
-You might find that you need to whiten your teeth down the road to match your crown.
+The porcelain material does not stain easily or respond to whitening treatments like tooth enamel.
+Fortunately, if you have an old stained crown, we can replace it with a high-quality modern crown.
+You might need to whiten your teeth down the road to match your crown.

-Can a dentist place dental crowns on front teeth?
+Can a dentist place dental crowns on the front teeth?

-There are a few things to consider when deciding if a dentist can place dental crowns on front teeth.
-The first is that not all dentists are qualified to do this type of work.
-In order to place a dental crown on a front tooth, a dentist must have special training and experience in cosmetic dentistry.
+There are a few things to consider when deciding whether a dentist can place crowns on front teeth.
+First, not all dentists are qualified to do this type of work.
+To place a dental crown on a front tooth, a dentist must have special training and experience in cosmetic dentistry.

 Another thing to consider is the cost.
 Dental crowns for front teeth are often more expensive than those for back teeth because they require more time and effort to place.
-If you need a dental crown for your front tooth, give us a call for more information.
+If you need a dental crown for your front tooth, call us for more information.
 We can provide options to repair your front teeth.